benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 and likely other mail clients.

-The purpose of this paper is to document and specify what is deployed in the wild.
+The purpose of this paper is to document and specify what is deployed and used in the wild.
 A later version 2 of the protocol might be based on JSON.

-Additionally, there are known problems with OAuth2 in combination with mail clients, which would need to be solved by another specification.

 # Data format